pugo/Pugo-Oric/README.md

 $ ./build/auric --tape taps/hunchbk.tap
 ```

+Auric by default uses tape autostart and tape turbo mode.
+This means that the tape will
+be loaded automatically and as fast as possible.
+If you want to turn off autostart or
+turbo mode, use the `--tape-autostart-off` or `--tape-turbo-off` command line arguments.

-To load a tape program from the emulator you can try the following.
+To manually load any tape program from the emulator you can try the following.

 ```
-CLOAD"
+CLOAD""
 ```

-To speed up the loading time it is possible to toggle warp mode with
-`F12`.

 ### Loading from disk image

 Auric supports loading from Microdisk images.

-To specify which tape TAP file to use, use the `--disk` or `-d` command line
+To specify which disk image file to use, use the `--disk` or `-d` command line
 argument:

 ```
 $ ./build/auric --disk disk/oricpetscii.dsk
 ```

+It is possible to specify up to four disk images, one for each drive.
+Use the `--disk2`, `--disk3` and `--disk4` command line arguments for the other drives.

-### Loading from disk image
+### Saving to disk image

 Auric supports saving to Microdisk images.

-If a Microdisk image is loaded, and data is written to the disk,
+If a Microdisk image is assigned, and data is written to the disk,
 then the changes will be saved to the image file automatically.
-There is currently no write protection mechanism.
+There is no write protection mechanism.

 ## Exiting